KQM-git/TCL/docs/evidence/general-mechanics/movement-and-physics.md

 **Finding:**
 There is a limit to how much movement speed decreases one can do onto a mob.
 The limit seems to be an approximate of 80~85% decrease.

-* Adding up the different movement speeds, you would get a decrease of 150% speed with the usage of the Charity tower, Glacial bloom, and Banishment tower.
+* Adding up the different movement speeds, you would get a decrease of 150% speed with the usage of the Charity tower, Glacial Bloom, and Banishment tower.
 However, this is not the case here.
 It seems that after a certain point the mob will not have their speed decreased.
 (This note was assuming additive decrease)

 * Although the enemy's movement animations are slowed, and can be seen as though they are going through a slowed time; their knock back effects and being attacked animation's speeds are not changed (can be seen in the first two video links)